Another post brought to you by Chelsea.

 Review these helpful hints before you head to the tree farm to pick out your tree.

-Sugargrove Tree Farm is an historic, six-generation family-owned and operated property in Ashland County.
-Today it boasts one of the counties oldest structures and has been in the family for six generations.
+Sugargrove Tree Farm is a historic, six-generation family-owned and operated property in Ashland County.
+Today it boasts one of the counties’ oldest structures and has been in the family for six generations.

-Sugargrove has four types of trees to choose from, Norway Spruce, Blue Spruce, Fraser Fir and Canaan Fir.
+Sugargrove has four types of trees to choose from, White Pine, Blue Spruce, Fraser Fir, and Canaan Fir.
 Varieties of each are on display so you can see what you like before you head off to the fields.
-Prices range from $42-87 depending on the size of your tree.
-We purchased a 7 1/2 foot tree for $58.
-Pre-cut trees and live trees are also available.
+Prices range from $32-99 depending on the size of your tree.
+We purchased a 7 1/2 foot tree for about $60.
+Both pre-cut trees and live trees are also available.

-After you decide which tree you’d like to purchase, you get in line for a tractor drawn wagon ride or horse drawn wagon ride (Dec.
-14 & 15).
+After you decide which tree you’d like to purchase, you get in line for a tractor-drawn wagon ride or horse-drawn wagon ride (see the website for more information).
 Tell the driver what type of tree you’d like and he’ll drop you off in that section of the field.
 Be sure to grab a saw before the tractor drives away.

 Pick out your tree, keeping in mind that the trees look smaller in the field than they will in your house.
 If you’re tight on space, you may want to grab a tape measure before heading off.